ibm-cloud-docs/databases-for-elasticsearch/dashboard-overview.md

 ## Security

-Encryption at rest is enabled for all {{site.data.keyword.databases-for-elastcisearch}} deployments.
+Encryption at rest is enabled for all {{site.data.keyword.databases-for-elasticsearch}} deployments.
 If you brought your own encryption key from [Key Protect](./reference-key-protect.html), the panel provides a link to your Key Protect instance and the _Encryption Key_ field has the name of the key.

 ## Instance Administration API